Shivam-Bhardwaj/RAP/BENCHMARKING_GUIDE.md

 # Benchmarking Guide for RAP-ID

-This guide explains how to benchmark the different RAP-ID models for both inference and training.
+This guide explains how to benchmark the different RAP-ID models for both inference and training, including parallel benchmarking and comparison with the original RAP implementation.

 ## Overview